-What’s new?
-Positive Impact in Practice: Nigeria Expanded Trade and Transport
+What’s New?
+Nigeria Expanded Trade and Transport

 The NEXTT (Nigeria Expanded Trade and Transport) project’s success has been recognised with an extension!
 In short, NEXTT removes bottlenecks to the free flow of goods in Nigeria, especially agricultural goods and promotes investment in agricultural production and processing.
 It does this by improving and supporting national trade policy and building the capacity of public and private partners to trade.
 The original contract ran from 2012- 2016.
 This new extension phase will kick off in November 2016, and finish in October 2017.